kunalkathuria/SVXplorer/README.md

 ### USAGE

-Simply type "make" from the installation path.
+Type "make" from the installation path.
 Now you are ready to run SVXplorer.

 ./SVXplorer [options]

-A good check to see if the tool is working properly is to provide as input the test alignment files in the SVXplorer/testCases folder and check if the resulting vcf file found in the working directory is identical with the one contained in SVXplorer/testFiles.
+A good check to see if the tool is working properly is to provide as input the test alignment files in the SVXplorer/testCases folder and check if the resulting vcf file found in the newly created "test" folder is identical with the one contained in SVXplorer/testFiles.
 Simply type:

 make test

-and a message will be printed notifying whether the test was successful or not.
+and a message will be printed notifying whether the test was successful.

 The input BAM file should be generated and then indexed with BWA (or potentially any aligner).
 For example, using standard formatting options,